DevenMarrero/8-Bit_CPU/Control Logic Notes.md

 LEFTOVER: HLT, SCR, PCE, ALU0, ALU1, ALU2, AL3, ALU4, SPE, UP/DOWN, FlagSelect  = 11

 Idea 1: Bitwise OR with active HIGH lines, AND with active LOW.

 Idea 2: XOR all bits.

+**Invert HLT line because it is the only one that is active low and not tied to a 74HC138**

 00000000000000000000000000000000